Crawler analytics

 mistralai-user | Mistral |

-High traffic here: you are appearing in AI answers right now and users are clicking through.
-This is the closest thing to direct attribution that AI visibility produces.
+High traffic here: your pages are being surfaced in AI answers right now and users are clicking through.
+It is the closest thing to direct attribution that AI visibility produces, though you see the visit, not the prompt that drove it.

 Zero traffic here: AI assistants are not surfacing your URLs to users, even if your brand is being mentioned.